How to Apply for LLF

 How to apply?

 - Applications are open for events taking place between 1 January and 30 April 2015 (phase 2).
 Please download the application form at the bottom of this page.
 There is guidance available to download on writing your application at the bottom of this page.
 If you have any questions, please email email@example.com.

 Scottish Book Trust funds a set number of sessions every year.
 This is calculated on the average cost of a session during the previous year, and the total funding granted to Scottish Book Trust by Creative Scotland.

-After the deadline has passed, all applications are assessed at a two-day panel meeting which comprises representatives of Scottish Book Trust (including the Live Literature Project Co-ordinator) and a representative of Creative Scotland.
+After the deadline has passed, all applications are assessed at a two-day panel meeting which comprises representatives of Scottish Book Trust and a representative of Creative Scotland.